jrhau/isup2pcap/README.md

 ## Contributing
 Pull requests are welcome.
-Currently compatible with Oracle Tekelec Protrace full decode in a .txt format.
-I'm looking to make this compatible with other ss7 trace decode format.
-If you would like to contribute, contact me at [jonathan.rhau@bell.ca](mailto:jonathan.rhau@bell.ca).
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.